How To Generate Random Number Between 1 To 10 In C++ - C++ Programming Tutorial

 Using modulo operator with time:

-Another method to generate a random number between 1 and 10 is the modulo operator with the current time as a seed value.
-This method is similar to the first method using rand function, but it uses a more random seed value and provides better randomness.
+Another technique to produce a random number ranging from 1 to 10 involves leveraging the modulo operator along with the current time as a seed value.
+This approach bears resemblance to the initial method that utilizes the rand function; however, it incorporates a seed value that is more random, thereby enhancing the quality of randomness.

 Example: